allanmgoncalves/Coffee-Delivery/README.md

-# Coffee Delivery • React Challange
+# Coffee Delivery • React Challenge

 In this challenge, I will develop an application to manage a shopping cart for a fictional coffee shop, which contains the following features: